UnHerd: Content

 Samuel Earle, writing in The Guardian, described UnHerd in 2023 as "drifting away from explicit concern for the Conservative Party and the future of capitalism, and towards a focus on culture war topics: lockdowns, wokeness, cancel culture and the trans rights movement, as well as more general journalistic fare."
 Earle also argued that "On issues such as the climate crisis, UnHerd invariably calls for calm and scepticism.
 But when it comes to trans issues, the alarm seemingly cannot be raised too often or too loudly.
 An article in Morning Star claims that "the website is keen to knock the left and promote a variety of right-wing bugbears".
 The Conversation described the site's editorial line as "generally right-of-centre", but "not consistently pro-Conservative [Party]".

-In January 2023, former Politico and The Atlantic writer Tom McTague was hired as UnHerds political editor.

 Reception

 When the site was launched in July 2017, Simon Childs in Vice was critical of the underlying premise, saying: "The social media news cycle can be a jading stream of ill-informed narcissists, but it's refreshing to be reminded that at least it offers a more diverse outlook than Tim Montgomerie funded by an oligarch publishing the kind of people who are generally 'unheard' because people edge away from them at parties."
 Jasper Jackson writing for the New Statesman was also sceptical of UnHerds promotion of slow journalism, saying "the idea UnHerd is offering a groundbreaking solution to information overload is faintly ludicrous."

 In 2020, Ian Burrell, writing in the i, noted that UnHerd pieces can be 2,000 words in length, presenting "nuance and context" in science articles and pursuing an "approach to digital journalism [that] is counter to the notion that only extreme views can generate traffic"; he compared the website to Tortoise Media, another "slower-paced news experiment that defies the catch-all notion of the media."

 In 2021, an UnHerd piece criticising the World Health Organization (WHO) for dismissing the COVID-19 lab leak theory in its investigation was marked by Facebook with a "false information" tag; Facebook apologised after UnHerd objected.
 In an opinion piece about the incident, Financial Times columnist Jemima Kelly noted that three days later the White House expressed "deep concerns" about the WHO investigation.

 In April 2024, the UK-based Global Disinformation Index placed UnHerd on its Dynamic Exclusion List, which is used by advertisers to identify undesirable websites for brands to appear on.
 This happened after UnHerd published three articles considered "anti-trans narratives".
 Sayers said UnHerd consequently could only achieve about 5% of expected advertising earnings.